Deepali-Gtech/-professional-readme-generator/sample-generated-readme.md

 ## Usage
   Execute node index.js and follow the prompts.
 ## Contribution
-  This is Open-source project, we welcome and encourage the community to submit patches directly to the project.
+  Open-source project, we welcome and encourage the community to submit patches directly to the project.
 ## Test
   Once node index.js executed, given input of prompts must be added in the readme-template file.

-## license
-  MIT
-## gitHub
+## GitHub
 https://github.com/deepali-gtech
-## email
+## Email
-  abc@gmail.com
+  deepaligarg.chd@gmail.com